-The DEPI Latency Measurement (DLM) Sublayer Header is used by the CCAP-Core and the RPD to measure the delay and latency of the CIN on DOCSIS channels.
-This measurement is important because the transition network has the potential to affect the latency budgets already established in [RFIv2.0] for legacy DOCSIS 1.x and 2.0 devices.
+The DEPI Latency Measurement (DLM) Sublayer Header is used by the CCAP Core and the RPD to measure the delay and latency of the CIN on DOCSIS channels.
+This measurement is important because the transition network has the potential to affect the latency budgets already established for DOCSIS devices.
+The latency measurement function is described in Section 8.6.1.